 An important thing to keep in mind when it comes to Content ID claims is that you could find your competition advertising on your video.
 This is because the copyright owners making these claims have the option to monetize your video by running ads on it.
 This means that even if you’ve turned off the advertising option on your videos, the person making the claim has the ability to turn this function back on.
 So, you might end up with your competitors’ ads running on your videos, which is obviously a bit of a nightmare.

 Thankfully, dealing with a Content ID claim is pretty easy.
 If your video was muted (or has been monetized) because of a Content ID claim on the music used and you’ve chosen not to file a dispute, or were unsuccessful in your attempt to dispute the claim, YouTube provides an audio swapping tool that allows you to replace the audio with a track from their library of licensed music.
 If you don’t like what they have to offer, or you want to keep the original audio from your video, but just change the music, there are plenty of sites where you can find affordable, royalty-free music.
-Click here to check out our article on royalty-free music for some suggestions on where to find it.

 After 90 days, copyright strikes will expire, as long as you complete YouTube’s Copyright School.
 This entails watching a video that explains how copyright works on YouTube, and then having to answer four multiple choice questions until you get them right.
 However, keep in mind that the owner of the content you uploaded can flag the video again after the strike expires, so it’s not like you can just wait three months and get off scot-free.